Smallpox in Australia: Overview

 A full list of smallpox outbreaks in Australia falls into two main groups.
 Firstly, there were three widely-spaced "Aboriginal" epidemics which devastated Aboriginal populations but largely spared the colonists.
 Two of these outbreaks were recorded in New South Wales: in 1789 and in 1830.
 Later there was a long-running outbreak in the 1860s, which spread through much of Northern and Western Australia and down to the Great Australian Bight in the south.
-In the second group, there were six major ship-borne outbreaks in the nineteenth century, in 1857, 1868-1869, 1871, 1881-1882, 1884-1886, 1887 and 1893.
+In the second group, there were six major ship-borne outbreaks in the nineteenth century, in 1857, 1868–1869, 1871, 1881–1882, 1884–1886, 1887 and 1893.
 These were successfully confined to port cities, and predominantly affected European colonists.
 Thereafter, further brushes with imported smallpox were relatively minor.

 Although the electron microscope, which is capable of seeing and distinguishing viruses, did not begin to become available to doctors until the 1940s, there is little doubt that at least the second group of outbreaks were true smallpox.
 They had its typical death-rate of around one death per four recorded infections, and its relatively slow infection rate.
-They did not selectively kill Aborigines, and there was no mystery as to their origin.
+They did not selectively kill Aboriginal persons, and there was no mystery as to their origin.
 In total this second group killed about one hundred people.